-Four datasets from UCI repository (IRIS, Wine, Glass, Cmc) are chosen and a dataset which is collected from real traffic on the university router and in [13,14] the authors used this dataset for evaluating their proposed methods.
+Four datasets from UCI repository (IRIS, Wine, Glass, Cmc) are chosen and a dataset which is collected from real traffic on the university router and in Rafe and Hajvali (2013), and Raahemi et al. (2007), the authors used this dataset for evaluating their proposed methods.
 For each data set number of features, number of classes along with the number of samples is shown in Table 1.

-Table 2, shows the results of the first experiment.
+Table 2 shows the results of the first experiment.
 Each value in this table is the average of 100 different runs.
-All the experiments reported in this paper performed on a Pentium IV with 4 GB of RAM.
+All the experiments reported in this paper performed on a Pentium IV with 4 GB RAM.